VertebrateResequencing/vr-pipe/README.md

   force install it:
   `cpan> force install Class::Accessor::Grouped`
   and then try the DBIx::Class installation again normally.
-* If you run into a problem installing XML::LibXML due to an inability to find the required libs, try using your OS package management system to install it, eg. for Ubuntu:
-  `sudo apt-get install libxml-libxml-perl`
-* Likewise for XML::LibXSLT:
-  `sudo apt-get install libxml-libxslt-perl`
 * Crypt::Random has a prerequisite of Math::Pari, which in turn requires pari-gp and may have trouble finding and using it.
 If you encounter problems, try entering the cpan build directory where it tried to build Math::Pari, then